lubiedo/hexing/README.md

  * `x/X`: copy 1 or 4 escaped bytes from file.
  * `n`: write NOP (0x90) to position in file.
  * `ESC/q`: quit the application.

+Mouse:
+ * Grab the window to drag it anywhere in the screen.
+ * Left click will select the byte in content.

 Customize
 =========